Meep-Tech/Overworld.Data/Docs/Importing Assets/_index.md

 #### Mod Package Folder Structure
 Mod packages are seperated into Archetype Sub-Folders with the naming scheem:
 `_[ARCHETYPE-SUB-FOLDER-NAME]/`.
 Any assets not within these Sub-Folders in a [[Mod Package]] will be ignored.
-Each Archetype Sub-Folder can contain loose Assets and [[config.json]] files, or individual Archetype Sub-Folders.
+Each Archetype Sub-Folder can contain Assets and [[config.json]] files, or more nested Archetype Sub-Folders.
+Assets with no associated Config.Json within these sub-folders will be ignored by default, and will not be processed as 'loose' Archetypes, like they would be if placed in the root of the Archetype Sub Folder.
 # Default Naming of Imported Archetypes
 Archetypes can be provided a specific "name" via their [[config.json]].
-If no name is provided, the name will be taken from the name of the dominant asset used to make this Archetype (usually other than the config.json), or from the name of the current folder, if the asset is in a non-special Sub-Folder of either the [[Mods Folder]] or a [[Mod Package]].
+If no name is provided, the name will be taken from the name of the dominant asset used to make this Archetype (usually other than the config.json), or from the name of the current folder if the asset is in a non-special Sub-Folder of either the [[Mods Folder]] or a [[Mod Package]].
 ## Package Names
 Archetypes can be provided a specific package to be added to via their [[config.json]].
 Package names are taken, by default; from the parent-most folder that imported assets are placed in.
 Loose assets that go though the import and packaging proccess are  placed into a [[Mod Package]] folder under the [[Mods Folder]] root with the naming scheme: "\[USERNAME]'s Custom Assets"